olleicua/hcl/README.md

 specification<sup>[2](#references)</sup> for numbers.
-That is to say anything that matches the regular expression `-?(0|[1-9][0-9]*)(\.[0-9]+)?([eE][-+]?[0-9]+)?` is parsed as a number.
-Additionally `Infinity` and `-Infinity` are interpreted as numbers.
+That is to say anything that matches the regular expression `-?(0|[1-9][0-9]*)(\.[0-9]+)?([eE][-+]?[0-9]+)?` is parsed as a number  `Infinity` and `-Infinity` are also interpreted as numbers.
+Additionally, fractions of the form `x/y` where `x` and `y` are sequences of digits that don't begin with `0` are interpreted as numbers and wrapped in parentheses to elliminate order of operations issues.

 ### string literals